Path-dependency and emergent computing under vectorial driving: B-GRAPHS AND BOOLEAN CIRCUITS

-The sequential response of multistable systems can be considered as a form of {\em in materia} computing \cite{Liu2024}.
-The near-binary (left/right) configurations of our beams, suggest to investigate the link between path dependency and sequential Boolean logic.
-To do so, we project the real-space configuration $\vec{x}$ onto a binary output variable $\vec{Q}=(q_1,\dots)$, where $q_i=0$ (1) when $x_i<0$ ($x_i>0$).
-We introduce a binary {input} variable {$\vec{b}=(b_1,b_2,\dots)$ with} \( b_i = 0,1 \), defining the strain as \( \varepsilon_i = \varepsilon_i^M b_i \), and vary $\varepsilon_i^M$. {We then study how the binary output $\vec{Q}(\vec{b})$ responds to binary strain paths composed of compression steps ($c_i$) and decompression steps ($d_i$), starting from the neutral configuration $\vec{Q}=(01)$ at $\vec{b}=(00)$} \footnote{For brevity of notation, we drop commas and write these binary quantities as $(00)$ instead of $(0,0)$}.
-We represent the path-dependent response \( \vec{Q}(\vec{b}) \) using equivalent Boolean circuits (details in Appendix~D).
+We determine the Boolean circuits that are embedded in Sample A. We study how the binary output $\vec{Q}(\vec{b})$ responds to binary strain paths composed of compression steps ($c_i$) and decompression steps ($d_i$), starting from the neutral configuration $\vec{Q}=(01)$ at $\vec{b}=(00)$ (see appendix~D) \footnote{For brevity of notation, we drop commas and write these binary quantities as $(00)$ instead of $(0,0)$}.